PragnyaKalvakol/GDP-I-GROUP-4/README.md

     4. Users can donate funds.<br>
     5. Toast message will be displayed once the order is added to cart or placed.<br>
     6. Email will be sent via chatbot for assistance.<br>
+    7. Admin should be authenticated using firebase. <br>
+    8. Admin will be able to manage the users.

 </ol>